thousand square meters of net floor area

 Bringing the world to Vienna

-International students account for over 27% of WU’s total student population or more than 1,000 students every year.
-They benefit from WU’s extensive program portfolio: two bachelor’s programs, eight German-taught and seven English-taught master’s programs, and five doctoral and PhD programs.
+WU counts about 6,000 international students and more than 1,300 outgoing exchange students every year.
+They benefit from WU’s extensive program portfolio: three bachelor’s programs, seven German-taught and nine English-taught master’s programs, three German-taught doctoral and PhD programs, and four English-taught doctoral and PhD programs.

 faculty and staff members

 WU’s almost 1600 researchers, faculty, and academic staff members represent a diverse range of academic disciplines, from business administration and economics to law, social and formal sciences, and linguistics and language studies.
 Thanks to their excellent work, WU’s academic output is highly regarded, both in the fields of fundamental and applied research.

 Vienna reaching out to the world

 Three prestigious international accreditations (EQUIS, AACSB, and AMBA) confirm WU’s high quality standards.
 WU also has an extensive network of respected international partner universities, among them institutions like the HEC Paris, Copenhagen Business School, ESADE, London Business School or TUM School of Management.

 The institution that would later become today’s WU was founded over 100 years ago on October 1, 1898.

 Innovation has a long tradition at WU.
 When the Imperial Export Academy, the institution that would later become today’s WU, was founded in 1898, it was a completely new type of higher education institution, offering a comprehensive education in the field of international trade.
 In addition to commerce-related subjects and the study of trade goods, the curriculum also included foreign languages, economics, economic geography, and public and private law.
 In 1917, the first female graduate completed her studies at the academy.

 In 1919, the name of the institution was changed to University of World Trade, and it also adopted a six-semester curriculum.